 Also known as “Christmas Town USA”, McAdenville in Gaston County, NC features a 1.3 mile-long route of amazing light displays.
-It draws hundreds of thousands of visitors each year, and USA Today even ranked it #2 in the nation for Best Public Holiday Lights Display this year.

 Need help understanding population change and its impacts on your community or business?
 Carolina Demography offers demographic research tailored to your needs.

 Contact us today at firstname.lastname@example.org for a free initial consultation.Contact Us